 Wrigley Field first opened in 1914 as home of the Chicago Whales in the Federal League.
 When that league folded in 1916, owner Charles Weeghman bought the National League Chicago Cubs, moving them from the West Side to his new ballpark at Clark and Addison Streets.
 Following the purchase of the team by William Wrigley, Jr., in 1920, the park became Wrigley Field in 1926.

-Generation after generation has flocked to Wrigley Field each summer to take part in the great American pastimes of baseball, hot dogs, heckling, going home with questionable strangers, and excessive day drinking of overpriced beer followed by vomiting on dance floors and passing out in gutters.
+Generation after generation has made the pilgrimage to Wrigley Field each summer to take part in the great American pastimes of baseball, hot dogs, heckling, and excessive day drinking of overpriced beer, followed by going home with questionable strangers or vomiting on dance floors and passing out in gutters.
 It's a magical place.

 After Cubs franchise owners, the Ricketts family, bought up the surrounding neighborhood and removed most of what would traditionally fall under Bleacher Bum culture and turned it into a sterile, plasticky, "family friendly," fake feeling imitation of its former self, kind of like how the modern day Vegas Strip could be described, the editors of the Chicago Journal began referring to Wrigley and the immediate surroundings as "Wrigleyland", in obvious reference to Disneyland, the original home to a Disney-fied recreation of Main Street, U.S.A.